Lentivirus Gene Expression Vector

 Lentiviral vectors are derived from HIV, which is a member of the retrovirus family.
 Wildtype lentivirus has a plus-strand linear RNA genome.

 A lentiviral vector is first constructed as a plasmid in E. coli.
 It is then transfected into packaging cells along with several helper plasmids.
 Inside the packaging cells, vector DNA located between the two long terminal repeats (LTRs) is transcribed into RNA, and viral proteins expressed by the helper plasmids further package the RNA into virus.
 Live virus is then released into the supernatant, which can be used to infect target cells directly or after concentration.

 When the virus is added to target cells, the RNA cargo is shuttled into cells where it is reverse transcribed into DNA and randomly integrated into the host genome.
-Any gene(s) that were placed in-between the two LTRs during vector construction are permanently inserted into host DNA alongside the rest of viral genome.
+Any gene(s) that were placed in-between the two LTRs during vector cloning are permanently inserted into host DNA alongside the rest of viral genome.

 By design, lentiviral vectors lack the genes required for viral packaging and transduction (these genes are instead carried by helper plasmids used during virus packaging).
 As a result, virus produced from lentiviral vectors has the important safety feature of being replication incompetent (meaning that they can transduce target cells but cannot replicate in them).

 For further information about this vector system, please refer to the papers below.